GSA/fpki-guides/_announcements/01_entrust_ssp_rekey.md

 - Performing smart card logon to the government networks using PIV credentials issued from the re-keyed Entrust Managed Services SSP CA
 - Authenticating to the government virtual private network endpoints (VPNs) using PIV credentials issued from the re-keyed Entrust Managed Services SSP CA
 - Authenticating to the government internet-facing authentication and collaboration portals issued from the re-keyed Entrust Managed Services SSP CA
-- Agencies using internal OCSP responders will need to add entries for the re-keyed CA certificates
+- Agencies using internal Online Certificate Status Protocol (OCSP) responders for certificate validation

 ## Re-keyed certificate details